An insulin pump is a small computerized device that delivers

 continuous (basal) dose and in carefully planned extra (bolus) doses delivered at

 specific times throughout the day, usually when eating.

-Some pumps connect to the body through a thin tube and needle inserted under the skin,
+Some pumps, like the one in this picture, connect to the body through a thin tube and needle inserted under the skin,

 pumps allow flexibility in how a person times his or her meals and snacks.
 The